panoply/rollup-plugin-dep-inject/readme.md

 #### unpkg-uri

-The plugin leverages (unpkg-uri)[https://github.com/tabianco/unpkg-uri] when generating the unpkg CDN module equvilents.
-The `unpkg` option accepts unpkg-uri pattern values which allows you to retrive specified references within a modules package.
+The plugin leverages [unpkg-uri](https://github.com/tabianco/unpkg-uri) when generating the unpkg CDN module equivalents.
+The `unpkg` option accepts unpkg-uri pattern values which allows you to retrieve specified references within a modules package.

 | Value | Returns |
 |--|--|